Prathamrajgor/tution_management_system/README.md

 To manage fee records one can go to the fee details tab in the navbar where he can add, edit and delete fee records.

 ## Running on Machine
-To run it on the local machine we can git clone the repo, go to server folder and then changing teh MYSQL password to your MYSQL server's password.
+To run it on the local machine we can git clone the repo, go to server folder and then chang the MYSQL password to your MYSQL server's password.
-Once this has been done we can start the server by typing node app.js and the server will be started.
+Once this has been done we can start the server by typing node app.js on teh terminal  and the server will be started.
+Now we can view our app on localhost:5000